eschmidt42/streamlit-groceries-receipt-app/README.md

     mkdir -p ./data/og/extraction-artifacts ./data/og/collation-artifacts ./keys
     echo "You'll guard me and you'll guide me" > ./keys/dummy

 The `app-config.toml` tells your streamlit app where to store data and how to configure the anthropic client.
 So you'll want to get your anthropic key ([docs to the rescue](https://docs.anthropic.com/en/docs/)) and put it into a file in `./keys`, it may or may not be called `dummy` :-) (if not make sure to update `key_file_name` in the toml).

 Now it's time to start the streamlit app using

     rye run streamlit run app/main.py

 and open `localhost:8501` to marvel at it.
-Such startling levels of twig technology.
+Such startling levels of twig technology!

-To log in, the app will check against `user.db`, a sqlite db created using `create-user-db.py`.
-To overwrite `user.db` with a user you are comfortable with run
+To log in, the app will check against `user.db`, a sqlite database.
+You can create it using

-    rye run pythn create-user-db.py
+    rye run python create-user-db.py

+This will ask you to choose a password for the user `og`.

 Now you should be good to go!
+Go forth and log in.

 ### 2. Run locally in a docker container

-The `Dockerfile` here is set up to do a two-stage build.
+The `Dockerfile` here is set up to perform a two-stage build.
 You can start it using

     docker build --tag demo-groceries-parser-app-railway -f Dockerfile .